Taking our responsibilities seriously

 But the responsibilities of a contemporary bank go beyond that.
 We must also help create a sustainable society.
-We therefore set high standards for social responsibility in our business – from lending and investment, to climate and the environment, to how we help individuals understand and manage their personal finances.
+We therefore set high standards for social responsibility in our business – from lending and investment to climate and the environment – and in how we help individuals understand and manage their personal finances.

 Many young adults today are unsure whether they can take responsibility for their personal finances.
 We have therefore, in collaboration with leading experts, developed a number of online games and teaching materials for children and young people from the ages of five to 27.